KiruPoruno/kiru.gay/src/index.md

 I've always liked how web development works, and so I've stayed pretty true to it and much prefer working in it in most cases.

- - Python and other higher level languages
+ - Some other higher level languages
  - Some low level languages (C, Go and more)
  - Shell scripting (Bash, Bourne Shell/POSIX)
  - JavaScript, NodeJS, Electron and any web development